IainS1986/PinupMobile/README.md

 * Exit Emulator button
 * Start Game button
 * Select Button (allows navigation of playlists)
-* Display View - Will play current the Playfield/Backglass/Topper/DMD video on your device
+* Display View - Will play the current Playfield/Backglass/Topper/DMD video on your device
 * Record View - Supports start/stop recording Playfield/Backglass/Topper/DMD.
-Can either start from a game alreayd playing, or launch the game in "Normal" or "Record" mode.
+Can either start from a game already playing, or launch the game in "Normal" or "Record" mode.

 # iOS Screenshots